anuragkanojiya1/AutoCompose/README.md

 - Built using **Jetpack Compose** for a modern, clean, and fast experience.
 - UI adapts to user context with language and tone selectors.
 - Includes a **chat-like interface** for AI interactions.
+- 🌗 **Supports both Light and Dark Mode** for a comfortable viewing experience.

 ---